kevinboone/luapico/README.md

 Read an analog value from the currently-selected channel.
 The value will be in the range 0..4095.

-*cp ("path1", "path2")*

-A crude file copier. `path1` refers to a file that exists; `path2` is a file that may or may not exist.
-If it does exist, it is overwritten without warning.
-This function cannot copy multiple files, or take a directory name as either argument.

 *df*

 Returns an array containing the total, used, and free space in the